eamutaigwe/R-analysis-assignment-eamutaigwe/analysis_assignment.md

 - The paper included batch as a covariate in the linear model.
 - The paper used q-values instead of fdr/BH.

-Answer: Overall, the DE results obtained by Li et al. have lower p-values than those obtained in this analysis.
-Possible reasons for the
+Answer: Li et al. have multiple lists of differentially expressed genes unlike in this analysis where we have just one list.
+Also, for each comparison in the paper, there are far less genes that passed the q-value cut-off.

+Possible reasons for the discrepancies:

-discrepancies: The paper looks at DE genes for each time point, more like a simple effect, but in this analysis, we look at the overall effect across the entire time points.
+-   The paper generated DE genes for each time point, more like a simple effect, but in this analysis, we look at the overall effect of infection status across the entire time points(hpi) as continuous.
+-   The paper included an added layer of filter when defining
+    significance: q-value \< 0.05 and a log2 fold change > 1
+-   The paper adjusts for uninfected (mock infection) by subtracting counts (Infected-Non infected) instead of including infection status as a covariate.